tweag/haskell-training/README.md

 ## Haskell at work

-The course aims to propose a practical approach to Haskell.
+The course proposes a practical approach to Haskell.
 The course develops around the creation and evolution of a concrete project.
-It includes theory and a lot of practice.
-Certain parts of the project will be pre-developed, but the student would have to interact with them anyway.
+It will contain some theory and a lot of practice.
+Certain parts of the project will be pre-developed, but the student will have to interact with what's provided and expand upon it.

-Some more advanced concepts might be touched (e.g. type-level programming with Servant) but they will not be examined in depth.
+Some more advanced concepts will be introduced (e.g. type-level programming with Servant) but will not be examined in depth.

-Everything will be developed keeping in mind the good practices of software engineering.
+Everything will be developed with the good practices of software engineering in mind.

 ### Principles